NivenT/jubilant-funicular/README.md

 * [SDL2](https://www.libsdl.org/download-2.0.php)
 * [DevIL](http://openil.sourceforge.net/)

 Most, if not all, of these can be obtained using `apt-get` on Ubuntu.
+On Mac, you can get them using `brew`.